 IDEA Radio Show

-IDEA (Intellectually Challenged individuals) produce their own radio show, in fact they have been involved with programme making now for seven years.
+Southland IDEA clients (people with learning disabilities) produce their own radio show here – in fact they have been involved with programme making now for seven years.
 The show is an hour of popular music with people taking turns at announcing the songs and talking about their favourite things.
 Some have the ability to do technical tasks and others require a bit more help, but they all say their ‘radio’ hour is something they all really look forward to each week.
 IDEA Radio Show broadcasts weekly on Thursdays at 12.30pm – 1.30pm.

 WWW (World Wide Wilson)

 Music and social commentary that gives a hint of what goes on in the mind of a 14 year old Pokemon hunting Manga reader, Marvel Universe fan and You Tuber Wilson Ludlow.
 The show airs 4-5pm on Thursdays.